ramsey/uuid/docs/customize/ordered-time-codec.rst

 article, "`Storing UUID Values in MySQL`_," explains at length the problems this can cause.
 It also recommends a solution: the *ordered-time UUID*.

-RFC 4122 version 1, time-based UUIDs rearrange the bytes of the time fields so that the lowest bytes appear first, the middle bytes are next, and the highest bytes come last.
+RFC 4122 version 1, Gregorian time UUIDs rearrange the bytes of the time fields so that the lowest bytes appear first, the middle bytes are next, and the highest bytes come last.
 Logical sorting is not possible with this arrangement.

 An ordered-time UUID is a version 1 UUID with the time fields arranged in logical order so that the UUIDs can be sorted by creation time.
 These UUIDs are